Jiemei Wang M.D., Ph.D.

 Positions and Employment

-- 2016.5 - present: Assistant Professor, Department of Pharmaceutical Sciences, Eugene Applebaum College of Pharmacy and Health Sciences, Wayne State University, Detroit, MI
+- 2016.5 - 2021.8: Assistant Professor, Department of Pharmaceutical Sciences, Eugene Applebaum College of Pharmacy and Health Sciences, Wayne State University, Detroit, MI

 - 2014.7 - 2016.5: Assistant Professor - Research, Center for Molecular Medicine & Genetics Wayne State University, Detroit, MI